 Quick Coding: Coding with the last used code.

-Rename Quotation: When creating a quotation, ATLAS.ti creates a default name for each quotation.
-This default name can be changed.
-This is useful for interpretive analysis approaches, e.g., to summarize the quotation content or to use it as initial code when using Charmaz's constructive grounded theory approach.
+Rename Quotation: You have the option to enter a name for each quotation.
+This is useful for interpretive analysis approaches, e.g., to summarize the quotation content or to use it as 'initial code' when using Charmaz's constructive grounded theory approach.
 It is also useful when working with multimedia data to describe the multimedia content in words.

 Edit Comment: Open a text editor for writing or editing a comment for a selected quotation.
 See Working With Comments and Memos.